 You can also try the alcohol-free tincture of hibiscus flowers.
 You can buy it here.

 All these forms of hibiscus are equally effective.
-But hibiscus tea is the best of all – and you have the evidence too!
+But hibiscus tea is the best of all.
 You can buy hibiscus tea (the flowers) here.
-Hibiscus tea bags are also a good choice.
-You can buy them here.

-There are a few documented side effects of having hibiscus tea.
-A few of them include herb-drug interactions as well.
+There are a few documented side effects of having hibiscus tea, including herb-drug interactions.

 - The polyphenols in hibiscus tea might increase the body’s burden of aluminum.
 High urinary excretion of aluminum was observed days after consuming hot hibiscus tea.
-So, pregnant women and people with kidney trouble should be cautious about an overdose (28).
+Hence, pregnant women and people with kidney stones should be cautious about an overdose (23).

-- Hibiscus sabdariffa L. decoctions have shown herb-drug interaction with diuretic medication, hydrochlorothiazide (HCT).
+- Hibiscus sabdariffa L. decoctions have shown herb-drug interaction with the diuretic medication, hydrochlorothiazide (HCT).
 They also interfere with the activity cytochrome P450 (CYP) complex.
 These CYP complexes are responsible for the metabolism of several prescribed drugs.
-So, having this tea may exhibit herb-drug interactions.
-Whether they have fatal effects or not needs to be studied further (29), (30).
+Whether they have fatal effects or not needs to be studied further (24), (25).

 In A Nutshell…